 PLUS loans are made by the U.S. Department of Education to the parents of dependent undergraduate students or, as of 2005, to students.
 Recipients can borrow up to the student's total cost of attendance minus any other financial aid received.
 Repayment may be deferred until after the student graduates.

 Montgomery GI Bill

 Those who enlist in the U.S. Armed Forces may apply for the Montgomery GI Bill (MGIB).
 There are two programs under the bill.
 The Active Duty program (MGIB-AD) requires active-duty members to enroll and pay $100 per month for 12 months; they are then entitled to receive monthly education benefits once completing a minimum service obligation and receiving a fully honorable discharge.
 Reservists (MGIB-SR) must commit to a six-year obligation in the Selected Reserve and be actively drilling.

 Private Study Abroad Loans

 Although there are more options than ever for private-lender student loans, federal loans still usually charge lower fees and interest rates.
-In addition, the federal government does not back private lender loans as they do with Stafford, PLUS and Perkins loans.
+In addition, the federal government does not back private lender loans as they do with Stafford or PLUS loans.
 However, maximum federal loan limits are not always enough to cover the rising costs of education, and a private loan may be necessary to fill the gap.

 Finding the Cost of Studying Abroad